-Sponsored by the Asian American/Pacific Islander Nurses Association (AAPINA), this $1,000 annual scholarship is for members of at least two years who are enrolled in undergraduate or graduate nursing programs and meet academic and leadership requirements.
+Sponsored by the Asian American/Pacific Islander Nurses Association, Inc., this $1,000 annual scholarship is for members of at least 2 years who are enrolled in undergraduate or graduate nursing programs and meet academic and leadership requirements.

 2. Alaska Native Tribal Health Consortium Scholarships

 The Alaska Native Tribal Health Consortium offers 10 competitive $5,000 scholarships to Alaska Native and American Indian students enrolled in training or education programs that would allow them to work in the health care field.
 Applicants must be permanent Alaska residents.